lpancescu/xhr-memory-leak/README.rst

 The memory leak only appears when ``XMLHttpRequest`` is used (see ``lorem.html`` for an example that is identical to ``leak.html``, except for using a hard-coded string as a replacement for the original content).

+The simplest solution would be to use the ``Ajax.PeriodicalUpdater`` class from Prototype.js, as illustrated by ``noleak-prototype.html``.
+Unfortunately, this isn't practical for a Jenkins fix, since the server returns the full ``div`` with the id, not just its contents, as ``Ajax.PeriodicalUpdater`` requires.

 .. _Jenkins bug #10912: https://issues.jenkins-ci.org/browse/JENKINS-10912
 .. _Jenkins: https://jenkins.io